Best Agency Model Forex Brokers 2021

 “Agency model” is just a fancy name for “No Dealing desk”.
 That’s it.
 Simple, straight.

-In other words, in Forex there is Agency model dealing and Principal model dealing.
+In other words, in Forex there is an Agency model dealing and Principal model dealing.

 Agency model = No dealing desk (STP, ECN, DMA)